 The entities at the endpoint of this whole programme that I’ve described would be gods in the only sense that’s meaningful.
 They would omnipotent wielders of Planck tech, and so able to remake the universe in their image, they would be omnipresent, since they would eventually fill the universe if not the multiverse.
 They would be omnibenevolent, omnisentient (because they would have a roadmap of the entire state-space of consciousness), and all-knowing, because they would be able to convert, if they wanted to, whole stars, galaxies, superclusters, whatever, into computers to perform whatever computations they were interested in.
 And they might even be eternal, or at least, as long-lived as the universe itself.

 I have sometimes said that if there is a God already, the only reason he could have put us here is to see if we can best his creation or overcome some greater evil.
 And I am now convinced that if there is a God, this is his plan.
 He wants us to use our biological intelligence to create self-improving machine intelligence.
-He then wants that machine intelligence to utilise nanotech, femtotech, and ultimately perhaps Planck tech, to achieve feats of transubstantiation, and transubstantiate the entire multiverse into an infinite pantheon of all-power hypersentient gods.
+He then wants that machine intelligence to utilise nanotech, femtotech, and ultimately perhaps Planck tech, to achieve feats of transubstantiation, and transubstantiate the entire metaverse (the complete set of universes) into an infinite pantheon of all-power hypersentient gods.

 It may even be possible for minds so far beyond ours to find loop-holes in the formalisms of physics and travel to parallel realities, if you take multiverse conjecture seriously, leaving any native civilisations alone but otherwise continuing to perform their ultimate moral calling, the naturalisation of Heaven across all realities.